malvcr/nihtiu/README.md

 The data collector is an information system that receives data from multiple sources and organize it according with the patient identity.

+Then, this component must have a database and one or more information systems feeding and providing maintenance to such data repository.

 ### Possible sources are:

 * Clinical Ventilators